Outhouse: Names

-Outdoor toilets are referred to by many terms throughout the English-speaking world.
-The term "outhouse" is used in North American English for the structure over a toilet, usually a pit latrine ("long drop").
-However, in British English "outhouse" means any outbuilding, such as a shed or barn.
-The more descriptive "shit house" may be used.
+Outdoor toilets are referred to by many epithets and terms throughout the English-speaking world varying in levels of politeness and discretion of euphemism to the public taste.
+The term "outhouse" is used in North American English for the structure over a toilet, usually a pit latrine ("long-drop").
+However, in British English "outhouse" means any outbuilding, including such as a shed or barn.

 In Australia and parts of Canada an outdoor toilet is known as a "dunny".
 "Privy", an archaic variant of "private", is used in North America, Scotland, and northern England.
 "Bog" is common throughout Britain (used to coin the neologism "tree bog") and is also used informally in Britain, as well as Canada and Australia to refer to any toilet.
 The name "little house" (as tŷ bach) continues as a euphemism for any toilet in both the Welsh language and the Welsh English dialect.
 Other terms include "back house", "house of ease", and "house of office".
 The last was common in 17th-century England and appeared in Samuel Pepys's Diary on numerous occasions.

 A regional name for an outhouse in North America used especially in Virginia is "johnnyhouse" or "johnny house".
 In the Scouting Movement in North America, a widespread term for outhouse is "kybo".
 This appears to have originated from camps which used Kybo brand coffee cans to hold lye or lime which was sprinkled down the hole to reduce odor.
 "Keep Your Bowels Open" may be a backronym.
-Temporary encampments may use a tent or tarpaulin over a shallow pit; one name for this is a "hudo".
+Temporary encampments may use a tent or tarpaulin over a shallow pit; one name for this is a "hudo", acronym of "Houd uw darmen open" (Dutch for "Keep Your Bowels Open").

-It is not easy to determine whether a given term was restricted to an outdoor toilet, or whether the meaning had extended, over time and with the development of indoor plumbing, to any toilet.
+In Poland the wooden outdoor toilets are commonly called "Sławojka", a name that refers to the former Prime Minister Felicjan Sławoj Składkowski who used to monitor scrupulously the implementation of the provisions imposed by the construction law of 1928, making it mandatory for outdoor toilet pits to be surrounded by walls.